natoriamilligan/flask-github-actions-aws/README.md

       3. Once certificate was issued, added certificate to CF distribution
       5. Added index.html as the default root object in the CF distribution
       6. Wait for CF distribution to redeploy

+### 🛢️ Database
+   1. Create a database in RDS
+      - Choose full configuration
+      - PostgreSQL
+      - Free tier
+      - Created username and password
+      - Choose instance configuration (Burstable classes / db.t3.micro)
+      - Storage type: General Purpose SSD, 20 GiB
+      - Choose VPC (must be the same that ECS tasks use)
+      - Created new VPC security group to be configured later
+      - Port: 5432
+   2. Added the database endpoint to Flask app
+   3. Created environment variable in AWS Secrets Manager console for database URL
+      - Added a secret for the database URL
+      - Choose "other type of secret"
+      - Added database URL in plain text

+### ⚙️ Backend